lucasaid/snapshot_test_frontend/README.md

 - Do we allow pre taken photos to be uploaded?
 - Lazy loading?
 Virtualization?

-# TOOD
-- Tests
-- A11y
-- clean up

 # Would implement if more time
-- fix issue with material design in tests (vitest is new to me, would prefer to use jest just ran out of time)
 - Upload pre taken images
 - Detect face, allow cropping of image and brightness detection
 - use pnpm